Welcome to Part 4 of our Website Traffic Blueprint article series, where we explain how to grow your business online automatically using WordPress.

 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic System: Content Syndication Phase – Summary
+WordPress Traffic System: Content Distribution Process – Summary

-Once your site and plugins have been set up and expertly configured, all you have to do is add web content on a regular basis to bring web traffic.
+Once your WordPress site and plugins have been set up and configured, all you have to do to begin attracting web traffic is post new content consistently.

-If you need great content ideas for your web site, then subscribe to our email training series on content marketing here:
+If you need great content ideas for your web site, then subscribe to our email training course on growing your business with content marketing here:

-Once you have expertly configured your WordPress site, the next step is to optimize as much of the process as you can.
-This step is covered in the next article in our WordPress Traffic Blueprint series.
+Once you have configured your WordPress site, the next step is to optimize the web-traffic generation process.
+This step is addressed in the next article in the WordPress Traffic System series.

 This is the end of Part Four